Convexus-Protocol/AMM-docs/core-layer/pool/swap.md

 Below is the entire process flow for swapping a fixed amount of `token0` to a Convexus Pool from a generic `Callee` contract.

+> 📝 Note
+>
-> ⚠️ Please note that the methods implemented in the generic `Callee` contract isn't part of the Core layer, so its implementation may be anything.
+> The methods implemented in the generic `Callee` contract isn't part of the Core layer, its implementation may be customized depending of your needs.
 In most cases, a `SwapRouter` is used for performing the swaps.
-See [SwapRouter documentation](/Convexus-Periphery/Contracts/SwapRouter/docs/README.md#tokens-swap) for more information.
+See the [SwapRouter documentation](/Convexus-Periphery/Contracts/SwapRouter/docs/README.md#tokens-swap) for more information.

 ![swap](uml/swap.svg)